 They are absolutely correct when they focus on the "fear of faking" of PTSD symptoms (Ref.
-5, p 581), although we have known for years that "the use of new neuroscience techniques in the development of
+6, p 581), although we have known for years that "the use of new neuroscience techniques in the development of external measures of assessment should obviate most

-Published online November 17, 2021.
+Published online February 14, 2022, correcting reference numbering in original online publication on November 17, 2021.